aymenbowran/Hello-Planet-Earth/README.md

 ---

-## ✨ Core Skills Demonstrated

-This portfolio collectively highlights my proficiency in the following areas:

-1.  **Infrastructure as Code (IaC):** Managing infrastructure lifecycle through code for consistency and repeatability.
-2.  **Cloud-Native Architecture:** Building, deploying, and managing applications using containers and microservices.
-3.  **Automation:** Eliminating manual tasks through effective shell and high-level scripting.
-4.  **System Reliability:** Implementing robust monitoring and alerting for quick incident response and proactive health checks.
-5.  **GitOps & Version Control:** Managing all configuration and code changes via a standard version control workflow.

----

 ## 💡 How to Navigate This Portfolio (Newbie Guide)

 This repository is structured to be **newbie-friendly**, with clear explanations of *why* specific tools or patterns were chosen.